 The potential for high reward balances the risk that projects might fail.

 High reward can be defined by elements such as, but not limited to:

 - having an economic, scientific, artistic, cultural, technological or health impact;

 - impacting and/or affecting large communities, or unique communities or subpopulations with the potential to provide lessons for other contexts;

 - transforming and/or disrupting conventional thinking;

-- significantly advancing current knowledge, methods and/or technologies; and/or
+- significantly advancing current knowledge, methods and/or technologies.

-While a focus on high risk may seem at odds with feasibility, the risk must be related to the idea being proposed and not the lack of a concrete plan or ability to execute the activities.
-Feasibility considers elements such as:
+While a focus on high risk may seem at odds with feasibility, risk must be related to the idea being proposed, and not to a lack of a concrete plan or inability to execute the activities.
+Feasibility considers elements such as the:

 - research problem being addressed;